Applying for the Final Membership Examination

 Please note closing dates are absolute.
-Applications received after 17:00 on the closing date will not be accepted.
+Applications received after 17:00 (UK time) on the closing date will not be accepted.

 It may take up to 10 working days for an application to be processed.
 Candidates will then be contacted to confirm the sitting date that can be offered.
 Candidates will then be required to make payment for their place to be confirmed.
 Please do not make payment until the application has been processed and a sitting date offered to you.

 Once a place has been confirmed, payment can be made using one of the following options: